OpenShot/openshot-qt/doc/getting_started.rst

 Computer
 --------
 Video editing does not require an expensive machine, especially if you are a beginner.
 It would be best if you had a decent monitor and graphics card, both of which come installed on most new computers.
-If you have an older computer, check it against OpenShot's minimum requirements to make sure it works for video editing.
+If you have an older computer, check it against :ref:`OpenShot's minimum requirements <man-System-Requirements>` to make sure it works for video editing.
 Unfortunately, many older computers are not fast enough for video editing, and you should upgrade your whole system.

 Accessories
 -----------